Helema01100/Helema01100/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her.
-- ⚡ Fun fact: I am 14 years old, but sometimes
+- ⚡ Fun fact: I love old things.

 <!---
 Helema01100/Helema01100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.